morganjwilliams/autopew/docs/source/future.rst

   * Sample-standard bracketing using a specific 'reference mount location' (needs to be updated later)
   * Be able to transform maps with points on them so correspondence is easier to see
   * Should be able to work from multiple maps --> need multiple registered images
+  * Overlay images
+  * Serialising coordinate transform systems for later use

 On The Horizon